KSanthanesh/dosa-palace/README.md

 - dbdiagram.io - to create database schema

 ## Testing
-### Emailjs
-The Javascript code for emailjs is referred from Emailjs and Rosie's Resume Walkthrough.
-Therefore, donot need Jest test for this portion.

 ### Automation Testing
 I used automated python Unittest to test models.py, views.py and forms.py.